 Scalable coding: A picture could be partitioned into three areas.
 An area for the base layer, an area for the enhancement layer and an uncoded area.
 In the uncoded area an upsampled version of the base layer can be generated.
 In this case however, this would require access to the same picture when predicting the enhancement layer from the upsampled base layer.

 Conclusions

 It is suggested to add the described method of enabling uncoded areas to VVC.
-Geometry padding and other applications using uncoded areas should be studied further.
+Geometry padding using uncoded areas should be studied further.
 Other applications of uncoded areas should be explored.

 Patent rights declaration(s)